hemthead/arch-dotfiles/README.md

 # Packages
 My major (and only) concern switching over from NixOS was how I was gonna keep track of my packages.
-The installs.txt file is my current solution.
+The `.config/config-data/installs.txt` file is my current solution.
 I've tried to keep track of every manually installed package so far (official packages, I won't include AUR in this list).

 The goal here is that you'll be able to quickly install every package (either manually or through some fancy command engineering) and get a pretty decent representation of all the packages I use.